pyston/pyston_v1/docs/REFCOUNTING.md

 Helpers:
 AUTO_DECREF, autoDecref, incref

+Invariant: all paths through a function should leave each variable with 0 net refs.
+(This includes paths out via exceptions.)

+## Refcounting in the rewriter, baseline jit, and llvm jit

+## Debugging

 A use-after-free will typically show up as a segfault (where the accessed memory location is something like 0xdbdbdbdb), or as an "Object has negative ref count" error message.
 In both cases, I find it best to do `watch -l op->ob_refcnt`.
 I find it helpful to open up a text file and write down what each of the ref operations means, and then figure out which ones were extra or which ones were missing.

-If you get extra refs at the end, try to bisect down the program until you find the point that the ref was leaked.
+If the program ends with a message such as "10 refs remaining!", try to bisect down the program until you find the point that the ref was leaked.
 Unfortunately there is not a good way to enumerate all live objects to figure out what they are.

-## Refcounting in the rewriter, baseline jit, and llvm jit

 If the assertion `assert(var->reftype != RefType::UNKNOWN)` fails in Rewriter::commitReturning(), this means that someone forgot to call `setType` on a refcounted RewriterVar.
 Unfortunately, we don't have any tracking of where RewriterVars get created, so we will use GDB to help us.